A dramatic coastal landscape at golden hour, the kind of scenery these underrated destinations deliver

 Published 17 May 2026 15 destinations Independent editorial

-There is a moment, in every travel destination, just before it stops being interesting.
+There is a moment, in every destination, just before it stops being interesting.
 These fifteen places have not reached it yet.

 For the multi-destination version

-Several of these destinations are best paired.
+Several of these are best paired.

 Plan a multi-destination charter →